-The Olary Creek Project (exploration license 4664) is located in South Australia 70 kilometers ("km") southwest of Broken Hill, NSW, and 40 km south of the Barrier Highway.
+The Olary Creek Project (Exploration License 4664) is located in South Australia 70 kilometers ("km") southwest of Broken Hill, NSW, and 40 km south of the Barrier Highway.
 To the north of the area is an open access railway with direct routes to major capital cities and ports.
-The property is considered prospective for a range of minerals, having previously been drilled for uranium and copper, and more recently (2011-2012) for iron.
+The property is considered prospective for a range of minerals, having previously been drilled for uranium and copper, and subsequently for iron ore.
 The project contains several iron rich siltstone units of the Braemar Iron Formation, which are highly prospective for bulk magnetite deposits.

-The original joint venture on the Olary Creek Project was formed in 2010 between Avocet and Perth- based HJH Nominees ("HJH") to explore the iron ore and manganese potential of the project area.
-In 2011 HJH signed a farm-in agreement with Yukuang to earn a combined 75% interest in the iron and manganese rights.
-In April 2012 the HJH/Yukuang partnership reached the \$5,000,000 expenditure requirement with Avocet retaining a 25% free carried interest.
-In July 2013 Avocet exercised its preemptive right over the 22% interest held by HJH and negotiated a new Farm-in, Joint Venture, and Split Commodity Agreements with Yukuang covering the iron and manganese rights.
-Avocet holds a 51% interest in the tenement and has retained 100% rights for all other commodities.
+The original joint venture on the Olary Creek Project was formed in 2010 between Lion One Australia and Perthbased HJH Nominees ("HJH") to explore the iron ore and manganese potential of the project area.
+In 2011 HJH signed a farm-in agreement with Yukuang Australia, the Australian subsidiary of a diversified Chinese mining company, to earn a combined 75% interest in the iron and manganese rights.
+In April 2012 the HJH/Yukuang partnership reached the \$5,000,000 expenditure requirement with Lion One Australia retaining a 25% free carried interest.
+In July 2013 Lion One Australia exercised its preemptive right over the 22% interest held by HJH and negotiated new Farm-in, Joint Venture, and Split Commodity Agreements with Yukuang covering the iron and manganese rights.
+Lion One Australia holds a 51% interest in the tenement and has retained 100% rights for all other commodities.

-Although the additional 22% equity acquired in the iron and manganese joint venture is a participating interest, the 25% is a non-contributing interest.
-Following completion of a bankable feasibility study and within 90 days of a decision to mine, the Company has the option to contribute to its proportional share of development expenditures or convert its 25% interest to a 2% FOB royalty, or to a 1% FOB royalty with a \$0.50 per tonne production royalty.
+Although the additional 22% equity acquired in the iron and manganese joint venture is a participating interest, the 25% free carried interest is a non-contributing interest.
+The Company holds the option, upon the completion of a bankable feasibility study and within 90 days of a decision to mine, to contribute to its proportional share of development expenditures or convert its 25% interest to a 2% FOB royalty, or to a 1% FOB royalty with a \$0.50 per tonne production royalty.

-Over 16,000 meters of diamond and reverse circulation drilling has been carried out by the joint venture partners to test zones of outcropping iron mineralization that extend along 7.5 kilometers of strike and have been observed to improve in grade and thickness at depth
+In excess of 16,000 meters of diamond and reverse circulation drilling have been carried out by the joint venture partners to test zones of outcropping iron mineralization that extend along 7.5 kilometers of strike and have been observed to improve in grade and thickness at depth.

-Lion One is currently reviewing the technical data for the Property since 2010, and is in discussions with the Joint Venture Partners to advance exploration during the upcoming year.
+The joint venture partners are currently reviewing the technical data for the Property in an effort to advance the project during the upcoming year.